Largest artificial non-nuclear explosions: Halifax explosion

 On 6 December 1917, SS Imo and SS Mont-Blanc collided in the harbour of Halifax, Nova Scotia.
 Mont-Blanc carried 2,653 tonnes of various explosives, mostly picric acid.
 After the collision the ship caught fire, drifted into town, and exploded.
-1,950 people were killed and much of Halifax was destroyed.
+The explosion killed 1,950 people and destroyed much of Halifax.
 An evaluation of the explosion's force puts it at 2.9 ktonTNT.
-Halifax historian Jay White in 1994 concluded "Halifax Harbour remains unchallenged in overall magnitude as long as five criteria are considered together: number of casualties, force of blast, radius of devastation, quantity of explosive material, and total value of property destroyed."
+Halifax historian Jay White in 1994 concluded: "Halifax Harbour remains unchallenged in overall magnitude as long as five criteria are considered together: number of casualties, force of blast, radius of devastation, quantity of explosive material, and total value of property destroyed."

 Chilwell Munitions Factory Explosion

 On 1 July 1918, the National Shell Filling Factory No 6 (Chilwell, near Nottingham, England) was partly destroyed when 8 tons of TNT exploded in the dry mix part of the factory.
-Approximately 140 workers – mainly young women, known as the 'Chilwell Canaries' because contact with picric acid turned their skin yellow – were killed, though the true number has never been established.
-An unknown number of people were injured, though estimates place the figure around 250.
+Approximately 140 workers – mainly young women, known as the 'Chilwell Canaries' because contact with picric acid turned their skin yellow – were killed, though the exact number has never been established.
+An unknown number of people were injured, though estimates are about 250.
 Because of the sensitivity of the subject, reports of the explosion were censored until after the Armistice.
 The cause of the explosion was never officially established, though present-day authorities on explosives consider it was due to a combination of factors: an exceptionally hot day, high production demands and lax safety precautions.